5 Tips on Having a Good Work-Life Balance as a Freelancer

 The financial side of freelancing can be stressful at times; after all, if you’re not working, you’re not earning.
 It’s therefore easy to let work creep into your leisure time in the hopes of making more money.
 But that will only get you one step closer to burning out!

-So remember to take time to do the things you enjoy, whether that’s socializing, exercising, watching TV, or just spending quiet time alone.
+So remember to take time to do the things you enjoy, whether that’s socialising, exercising, watching TV, or just spending quiet time alone.

-4. Have a Routine that Works for You
+4. Build a Routine that Works for You

 5. Know When to Say No